-You have given it a thought and made a decision to earn money using your artistic skills for the first time.
+You have given it a thought and made a decision to start earning money using your artistic skills.
 Here is a to-do list to get you started:

 Choose a creative field

 Specializing in a certain creative field will make you more valuable to your clients than being a jack-of-all-trades.
-You will become the go-to person for specific type of jobs and your clients will remember you.
-It will also lead to advancement in your area of expertise and higher quality results.
-Taking any jobs available is a thing most freelancers end up doing when they are first starting out, which is understandable.
-The pressure to make the ends meet and the feeling that you can’t afford to refuse can be overwhelming.
-On the long run however this might prevent you from climbing up in your career and getting better paid offers.
-You will also be replaceable by thousands of other freelancers who can offer the same services.
+You will become the go-to person for specific types of jobs and your clients will remember you when looking to hire for future projects.
+It will also lead to advancement in your area of expertise and better quality results.
+Taking any job available is a thing most freelancers end up doing when they are first starting out.
+Unfortunately, the pressure to make ends meet and the feeling that you can’t afford to refuse can be overwhelming.
+On the long run however, doing this might prevent you from climbing up in your career and getting better paid offers.
+You will also become replaceable by thousands of other freelancers who can offer the same services.

 Of course you can choose to do illustration for books as well as magazines, or create logo design and packaging design however I wouldn’t recommend trying to do concept art for games as well as logo design and fashion illustrations on top of that.
 Try to stick to one main field.